JT2M0L3Y/twilio-ollama/README.md

   * [ ] Documentation on web scrapping and cleaning

 ## Inspiration
-I give thanks to Jonathan Smoley and Kevin Dang for inspiring me to do this project.
+I give thanks to [Kevin Dang](https://github.com/kevinthedang) and [Jonathan Smoley](https://github.com/JT2M0L3Y) for inspiring me to do this project.
 It's the dedication and the effort they've put into their Ollama project that encourages me to try something new.

 You may view their project repository <a href="https://github.com/kevinthedang/discord-ollama/">here</a>.